Preston-Haman/Godot-XML/README.md

 An API to load XML files using GDScript in Godot 3.5.2.

 This repository contains the GDScript file for an XML Document API that I created for use with one of my projects.
-Currently, this API only allows loading the entire XML Document at once.
+Currently, this API only allows loading the entire XML Document at once, and is not intended to support all XML features.

 ## Getting Started
 Add the `XML.gd` file to your Godot project.
 Godot should now allow you to access the XML class within your own scripts.

-### Examples
+### Example
 Consider the following (semi-awkward) XML-like Document as the data you wish to load:
 ```xml
 <items>